 Miami and the surrounding areas are home to hundreds of hotels, motels, resorts, spas, and other vacation or travel accommodations.
 Tourism is one of Florida’s top industries, and hospitality workers make up a huge part of Miami’s population.
 If you are one of these hotel employees or hospitality workers and you were injured on the job, call Miami hotel employee injury lawyer Prosper Shaked today.

 Filing a lawsuit for your workplace injuries in Florida may be complicated, and you should always speak to an attorney about how best to file your injury case and fight to claim compensation from your employer or another responsible party to cover the medical bills, lost wages, and pain and suffering your injuries caused you.
-To schedule a free legal consultation on your injury case, contact The Law Offices of Prosper Shaked today at (305) 694-2676.
+To schedule a free legal consultation on your injury case, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 Suing for Workplace Injuries at a Hotel in South Miami

 If you were injured while working at a hotel, you may be entitled to file a lawsuit against the responsible parties to get compensation for the injuries and suffering you faced.
 In most injury cases, you sue the party who was directly responsible.
 This means that if you were injured because someone assaulted you at work or hit you with their car while you were working, you may be entitled to sue that individual.
 However, working for a hotel means that you might be able to sue the hotel when you face on-the-job injuries.
 Our hotel employee injury lawyer explains how these cases work in Florida.